jbafford/PasswordStrengthBundle/Resources/doc/index.md

 - missingLettersMessage = _'Your password must include at least one letter.'_
 - requireCaseDiffMessage = _'Your password must include both upper and lower case letters.'_
 - missingNumbersMessage = _'Your password must include at least one number.'_
+- missingSpecialsMessage = _'Your password must include at least one special character.'_